Kopernicus/Kopernicus/README.md

 Compiling
 ----------
-To compile Kopernicus you need to add the assemblies named "Assembly-CSharp.dll", "Assembly-CSharp-firstpass.dll" and "UnityEngine.dll" from your KSP_Data/Managed folder into the toplevel directory of the repository.
+To compile Kopernicus you need to add the following assemblies from your KSP_Data/Managed folder into the toplevel directory of the repository:

+* Assembly-CSharp.dll
+* Assembly-CSharp-firstpass.dll
+* KSPUtil.dll
+* UnityEngine.dll
+* UnityEngine.UI.dll

 After that you can compile the .sln file with VS, MonoDevelop or other build tools.